Maint and Constr Vehicle OBE --> Transportation Information Center:

 Definitions

 signal priority request (Information Flow): Request from a vehicle for priority at an intersection.
-The request may include the priority level (preemption is the highest possible priority), the desired time and duration of service, and the intended travel path through the intersection.
+The request may include the priority level, the desired time and duration of service, and the intended travel path through the intersection.
 This flow may also allow the originator to cancel a previously issued request for priority.

 Maint and Constr Vehicle OBE (Source Physical Object): The 'Maint and Constr Vehicle OBE' resides in a maintenance, construction, or other specialized service vehicle or equipment and provides the processing, storage, and communications functions necessary to support highway maintenance and construction.
 All types of maintenance and construction vehicles are covered, including heavy equipment, supervisory vehicles, unmanned remote controlled field maintenance robots, and sensory platforms that may be wheeled or low altitude aerial vehicles (e.g. drones, balloons).
 The MCV OBE provides two-way communications between drivers/operators and dispatchers and maintains and communicates current location and status information.
 A wide range of operational status is monitored, measured, and made available, depending on the specific type of vehicle or equipment.
 A snow plow for example, would monitor whether the plow is up or down and material usage information.
 The Maint and Constr Vehicle OBE may also contain capabilities to monitor vehicle systems to support maintenance of the vehicle itself.
 A separate 'Vehicle OBE' physical object supports the general vehicle safety and driver information capabilities that apply to all vehicles, including maintenance and construction vehicles.
 The Maint and Constr Vehicle OBE supplements these general capabilities with capabilities that are specific to maintenance and construction vehicles.